zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/database-config/database-config.md

 ## **Task 1: Connect to Your Database and Configure required parameters**

 **Disclaimer**: Throughout the workshop there will be locations where you are copying and pasting multiple lines of code at a time from the instructions into SQLPlus.
-However, the last line pasted will not commit until you manually hit enter a second time.
-To avoid statement failure, please be cognizant of this and hit enter twice when pasting.
+However, the last line pasted will not commit until you manually press enter a second time.
+To avoid statement failure, please be cognizant of this and press enter twice when pasting.

 1. Verify that you are user 'opc' in your instance.